GeoMOER/moer-base-r/docs/units/_unit08/unit08-04_merging.md

 ```
 Since not only the names of the columns used for merging but all column names are
 different, no X or Y is added in the output column names.

+Be cautious: by default, only the identifiers present in both data frames are retained in the merged data frame.
+You can modify this behavior by setting all=TRUE, which includes all identifiers from both data frames, not just those that appear in both.
+If you wish to keep all records from the first data frame regardless of a match in the second, set all.x=TRUE.
+Conversely, use all.y=TRUE to preserve all records from the second data frame when they don't have a match in the first.
+Tip: The techniques you learned in Unit 04 can be useful in identifying these missing values

+{% include figure image_path="/assets/images/unit_images/u08/LOTR1.png" %}

 <!--